 At some point too, your midwife or health visitor may have spoken to you about Postnatal Depression.
 Both Postnatal Depression and Baby Blues certainly feel similar and so it can be confusing for new Mums, especially those with a history of depression.

-With the help of our Peer Support Group, we’ve put together some information for you, to help you distinguish between the two.
+With the help of our community, we’ve put together some information for you, to help you distinguish between the two.

 If you’re ever in any doubt, please don’t hesitate to ask your Health Visitor or Doctor.